Skip to main content

 Atlassian doesn’t give (to customers or apps) the mapping of old and new IDs.
 This has two implications:

-• If field IDs in Jira issue histories are not updated properly during cloud-to-cloud migration, issue histories for migrated issues will be corrupt.
+• If said IDs in Jira issue histories are not updated properly during cloud-to-cloud migration, issue histories for migrated issues will be corrupt.
 Timepiece reports (or any other Jira function that depends on these histories) will fail or will be inaccurate.

 Support